biyadav/summary/java/ConcurrencyNotes.md

 <h5>  Why Multithreading? </h5>

  Common reasons for using multithreading :
-	a) Better utilization of a single CPU.
+  a.
+Better utilization of a single CPU.
-	b) Better utilization of multiple CPUs or CPU cores.
+  b.
+Better utilization of multiple CPUs or CPU cores.
-	c) Better user experience with regards to responsiveness.
+  c.
+Better user experience with regards to responsiveness.
-	d) Better user experience with regards to fairness.
+  d.
+Better user experience with regards to fairness.
  New functional programming parallelism has been introduced with the Fork and Join framework in Java 7, and the collection streams API in java 8 .